walmartlabs/concord-website/docs/api/apikey.md

 <a name="list-keys"/>
 ## List Existing API keys

 Lists any existing API keys for the user.
+Only returns metadata, not actual keys.

 * **URI** `/api/v1/apikey`
 * **Method** `GET`